mldbai/mldb/container_files/public_html/doc/builtin/functions/Fetch.md

 ## Design notes

-The `fetcher` function is a function, and not a builtin, to allow configuration of authentication, caching and other parameters in a future release to address the limitations above.
+The `fetch` function is a function, and not a builtin, to allow configuration of authentication, caching and other parameters in a future release to address the limitations above.